-Have the party that requires the information set a deadline after which he no longer waits for the required information and takes an alternate course of action.
+The party requiring the information sets a deadline after which he no longer waits for the required information and an alternate course of action is taken.

 Figure 6 depicts the structure of the Deadline pattern.
 A participant specifies a deadline after which if the information required is not available an alternate action shall be taken.